HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/delivering_web_content/deliver_webcontent_on_portal/advance_adm_sample/mp_wcm_createpagexml.md

     </content-node>
     ```

+    !!! note
-    **Note:** The value of the content-id attribute can be either the ID or the path to the web content item.
+      The value of the content-id attribute can be either the ID or the path to the web content item.
 If you are using the content path, the value must begin with the forward slash character \(`/`\) followed by the library name.
 When creating a web content page using the content path, you cannot build the path from the **Display title** fields of the items in the path.
 Instead you must use the **Name** fields of the items when specifying the path.

 2. Because the web content viewer uses public render parameters to identify the content to render, include the page parameter param.sharing.scope when creating your xmlaccess command.
 Set the value for the parameter to ibm.portal.sharing.scope.page.